 With flexible in-person and online options, UNH offers engaging classes and research opportunities that put the health and safety of everyone first.
-Find our COVID-19 plans, helpful resources and answers and watch how Wildcats are working together to stay #unhtogether.
+Find our COVID-19 plans, helpful resources and answers, updated information and expectations around public health and safety protocols and watch how Wildcats are working together to stay #unhtogether.

 If you are contacted directly by the NH DHHS about a positive COVID-19 test result, or identified as a close contact by the state and advised to quarantine, please follow the contact tracer’s guidance and immediately contact UNH Health & Wellness at (603) 862-9355.